hlavacs/ViennaTypeListLibrary/README.md

 ### Conversion Algorithms

-* *type_list* and *detail::type_list2*: structures that can be used to hold lists of types.
+* *type_list* and *tl*: structures that can be used to hold lists of types.
 Of course, any other similarly templated struct can be used as type list.
 * *value_list*: a list that stores size_t values
 * *type_to_value*: turn a list of std::integral_constant<> into a value list
 * *value_to_type*: turn a value list into a list of std::integral_constant<>